 Here is a downloadable copy of this

-Median: the middle number (in a sorted list of numbers)
+Median: Median is the middle number (in a sorted list of numbers).

-Quartile: the values that divide a list of numbers into quarters
+Quartile: Quartile are the values that divide a list of numbers into quarters.

-Data: facts and statistics collected together for reference or analysis
+Data: Data is facts and statistics collected together for reference or analysis.

-Box and Whiskers Plot: a graphic way to display the median, quartiles, and extremes of a data set on a number line to show the distribution of the data
+Box and Whiskers plot: Box and Whiskers plot is a graphic way to display the median, quartiles, and extremes of a data set on a number line to show the distribution of the data.

 1. Click this link and watch a tutorial from brainingcamp on Box and Whiskers plots.
 (Full URL http://www.brainingcamp.com/resources/math/box-plots/lesson.php)